+convenience settlements; and

-- (iii) the pricing of termination for convenience settlements; - (iv) any other situation in which cost analysis is used.
-Cost analysis is defined in \$16301(a)(2) of these Regulations. - (2) Limitation.
-These cost principles regulations are not applicable to: - (A) the establishment of prices under contracts awarded on the basis of competitive sealed bidding or otherwise based on adequate price competition rather than the analysis of individual, specific cost elements, except that this article does apply to the establishment of adjustments of price for changes made to such contracts; - (B) prices which are fixed by law or regulation; and - (C) prices which are based on established catalogue prices, as defined in §16106 (Established Catalogue Price) of these Regulations, or established market prices.
+(iv) any other situation in which cost analysis is used.
+Cost analysis is defined in §3101(a)(2) of these Regulations.

+(2) Limitation.
+These cost principles regulations are not applicable to:

+(a) the establishment of prices under contracts awarded on the basis of competitive sealed bidding or otherwise based on adequate price competition rather than the analysis of individual, specific cost elements, except that this Chapter does apply to the establishment of adjustments of price for changes made to such contracts;

+(b) prices which are fixed by law or regulation; and

+(c) prices which are based on established catalogue prices, as defined in §1106(24) (Established Catalogue Price) of these Regulations, or established market prices.